Microsoft/MCW-SAP-NetWeaver-on-Azure/Whiteboad design session/Whiteboard design session trainer guide - SAP NetWeaver on Azure.md

 **Step 2: Design a proof of concept solution (60 minutes)**

-Outcome: Prepare to present a solution for your target customer audience
+Outcome: Design a solutions and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

 -   Determine your target customer audience